AyshaVolidis/Recipe-App/README.md

 1. The user lands on the homepage and sees a list or grid of available recipes.
 2. The user can:
-   - Search for specific dishes (e.g. "Margherita")
-   - Filter recipes by tag (e.g. "vegan", "dessert")
+   - Filter recipes by MealType (e.g. "dinner", "breakfast")
+   - Can show complete recipe.
    - Add new recipes using a dynamic form
-   - Edit any existing recipe
-   - Delete recipes
    - Toggle between list and grid view using a UI button
 3. All content is dynamically updated without page reload.